ZainZh/My_knowledge_tree/README.md

     - [Offline Reinforcement learning](./paper/Offline_Reinforcement_Learning)
         - [CQL](./paper/Offline_Reinforcement_Learning/CQL/CQL.md)
 ---
 This is ONLY my own basic knowledge study record.
 Because of the limitations of my knowledge, there are maybe some mistakes.
 I will fix them as soon as possible.
-If you have some advices, please feel free to contact me!
+If you have some advice, please feel free to contact me!

 Always on the way, and be curious!